tangerinedream/AWS_EC2_Scheduler/README.md

 ```

 ### TierSpecification
+Table Name is WorkloadSpecification
+Primary Key is SpecName
+Sort Key is TierTagValue

 The tier specification represent the tier-specific configuration.
 A tier means as set of instances that share the same Tag Value.
 For example, a tier could be "Web", or "App", or "DB", or however your architecture is laid out.
 Within a tier, there may be one or more instances.
 As there may be multiple rows for a given WorkloadSpecification, each Tier contains the Workload identifier.

 The tier specification is somewhat more complex than the WorkloadSpecification, as it contains nested configuration.
 That is because a tier has configuration information for Starting, which is different than Stopping.